hardhat5/arrhythmia-detection/README.md

 # arrhythmia-detection
-Detection of Ventricular Arrhythmia from ECG signals
+The data contains two types of ECG signals - normal and ventricular arrhythmia.
+The neural network classifies each heartbeat as either normal or abnormal.
+Work in progress.